 Welcome to our guide for Tychus, a Ranged Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 Tychus can deal an incredible amount of damage to a stationary target, and benefits greatly from having strong crowd-control on his team.
-Heroes who can chain crowd-control on their own do very well with Tychus, because they can lock down an enemy while Minigun does its work.
-Slows, roots and physical barriers are also effective ways to increase Tychus' damage.
-Due to his small Health pool and lack of self-sustain, Tychus also does well with Heroes who can provide him with shields.
-Finally, Tychus thrives when his frontline is made up of disruptive Heroes that prevent the enemy team from being able to focus him safely.
+Heroes who can chain crowd-control or displace enemies on their own do very well with Tychus, because they can lock down an enemy while Minigun does its work.
+Tychus thrives when his frontline is made up of disruptive Heroes that prevent the enemy team from focusing him safely.

-Tychus does exceptionally high sustained damage with high cooldown Abilities.
+Tychus does exceptionally high sustain damage with high-Cooldown Abilities.
 This can be countered by Heroes who can move themselves and their allies out of range of Tychus until his Abilities are on cooldown.
-Interrupting Tychus from a distance is also a great way to control his damage output.
-Tychus is also very susceptible to crowd-controls; they can interupt Overkill and eat up Minigun's active duration.
+Interrupting or Blinding Tychus is also a great way to control his damage output.
+Tychus is very susceptible to crowd-controls; they can interrupt Overkill and eat up Minigun's active duration.

-Tychus' usefulness is more decided by team compositions than on the map he is playing.
+Tychus's usefulness is more decided by team compositions than the map he is playing.
 This is because many of his Ability and Talent mechanics are designed to interact with enemy Heroes, rather than with the environment.
 However, there are some mechanics worth looking at when deciding to play him on certain maps or not.
 Tychus has fairly good waveclear, which makes him passable on most maps.
 If you need to play a Hero for your composition who can solo Mercenary Camps, his lack of self-sustain will make him a bad choice.
 For this reason, he is also a weak choice if you are playing a map that requires prolonged solo PvE encounters.
 Commandeer Odin greatly increases Tychus's effectiveness for a limited amount of time.
 This turns him into an excellent pick in Infernal Shrines and Volskaya Foundry, since it can be used during objective and enemies will have to choose between fighting with a disadvantage or giving up the objective.

-- Tychus cannot stutter-step, so use Overkill when you want to deal sustained AoE damage while moving.
+- Tychus cannot stutter-step, so use Overkill when you want to deal sustain area of effect damage while moving.

-- Use Frag Grenade to displace enemies that you are fleeing from or chasing, or to interupt channeled Abilities.
+- Use Frag Grenade to knockback enemies that you are fleeing from or chasing, or to interrupt stationary-channeled Abilities.
 Can be used during Overkill.